 While the College recommends these levels for summer and school year work, each student may determine the best way to meet their expected contribution.

-The campus job or work-study expectation that every aid recipient is awarded is not applied to the billing statement as a credit in the same way that a grant or loan is applied.
+The campus job or work-study expectation that every aid recipient is awarded is not applied to the billing statement as a credit in the same way that a scholarship or loan is applied.
 Students are paid bi-weekly if they decide to work on campus.
 Their earnings are directly deposited into the bank account they choose, and it is up to them to save or spend those earnings responsibly.
 Most students spend their earnings on personal expenses as they arise, or save them to pay for transportation, next semester's books, or part of the next billing statement.

 Some students will meet or exceed these by working and saving the recommended amounts, while others may cover all or part of their expected contribution using various combinations of resources.
 Some alternative options include the following:

 - Many students apply for and receive outside scholarships, which may reduce or replace their expected contribution.

 - Students who choose to work more in the summer than during the school year can shift all or part of their school year earning expectation to the summer.

 - Students who would prefer to work more during the school year may decide to shift some of their summer responsibility to the academic year.
 However, we do not recommended that students work more than 10-12 hours per week during the school year, and students are not allowed to work more than 20 hours per week on campus while classes are in session.
 The Office of Student Employment is a great resource to assist students in finding on-campus employment opportunities.